arunbaby0/arunbaby.com/_speech_tech/0004-voice-activity-detection.md

 related_speech_day: 4
 ---

-**How voice assistants and video conferencing apps detect when you're speaking vs silence—the critical first step in every speech pipeline.**
+**How voice assistants and video conferencing apps detect when you're speaking vs silence, the critical first step in every speech pipeline.**

 ## Introduction